wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2015-1-7 - Added job_stream.invoke to the python module.
+Useful for launching
+  an external process, e.g. Xyce.
 * 2014-12-26 - Finished up job_stream.inline, the more intuitive way to
   parallelize using job_stream.
 Minor bug fixes, working on README.
 Need to curate everything and fix the final test_pipes.py test that is failing